mbookham7/crdb-azure-encryption-locality/markdown/crdb-setup.md

 ```

 Apply the provided Kubernetes manifests into each AKS cluster.
 These contain several different resources including the statefulSet.
 In this file you will need to make a couple of edits.
-The first of these is to add the correct namespace name for each region to the StatefulSet config for each region.
+The first of these is to add the correct namespace name for the region to the StatefulSet config for the region you are deploying into.
 See the example below:

 ```
 apiVersion: apps/v1